Administrative Hearing Information

-What if I change my mind about a hearing?
+- What if I change my mind about a hearing?

->

-> If you ask for a hearing and later decide you don’t want it, you can withdraw your request.
+If you ask for a hearing and later decide you don't want it, you can withdraw your request.
 If you decide to withdraw your request, please notify Anchorage Driver Services, in writing, as soon as possible.
 Once your written request to cancel the hearing is received, your temporary license is canceled and the revocation or cancellation of your license begins.
 If you are convicted in court prior to the hearing date, the court must revoke your privilege to drive.
 You must also surrender the temporary license to the judge.
-If following a conviction, you no longer want to contest the department’s revocation, you should notify Anchorage Driver Services, in writing, of your intention to withdraw your hearing request.
+If following a conviction, you no longer want to contest the department's revocation, you should notify Anchorage Driver Services, in writing, or your intention to withdraw your hearing request.

->

-> If you request a hearing and fail to respond or attend the hearing, your right to a hearing is waived and the revocation or cancellation will go into effect.
+If you request a hearing and fail to respond or attend the hearing, your right to a hearing is waived and the revocation or cancellation will go into effect.